 By Paula Parker

-The Tiger Temple in Kanchanaburi, Thailand is also known as Wat Pha Luangta Bua Yannasampanno Forest Monastery.
+The Tiger Temple in Kanchanaburi, Thailand was also known as Wat Pha Luangta Bua Yannasampanno Forest Monastery.

-This monastery is a popular tourist attraction that is located about 40km from Kanchanaburi in western Thailand.
+This monastery was a popular tourist attraction, located about 40km from Kanchanaburi in western Thailand.

 As an avid lover of animals a visit to the Tiger Temple was on the top of our daughters wish list, of things to do during our last family vacation to Thailand.

-However, after reading many mixed reviews from other travelers on TripAdvisor about the Temple we were rather skeptical about going as some of the reviews said that the tigers are mistreated and possibly drugged.
+After reading many mixed reviews, from other travelers on TripAdvisor, about the Temple we were rather skeptical about going, as some of the reviews said that the tigers are mistreated and possibly drugged.

 Our initial plans were to take a day trip from Bangkok to visit both the Tiger Temple and Hellfire Pass.

-However, after researching the area and still feeling unsure about going to the Tiger Temple we decided that we would stay a few days in Kanchanaburi to explore the other sights and attractions and ask the locals what their thoughts are of the Temple before going.
+After researching the area and still feeling unsure about going to the Tiger Temple, we decided that we would stay a few days in Kanchanaburi to explore the other sights and attractions and ask the locals what their thoughts are of the Temple before going.

-However as our daughter had her heart set on seeing the tigers we decided it would be a good opportunity to go and see for ourselves.
+Our daughter had her heart set on seeing the tigers, so we decided it would be a good opportunity to go and see for ourselves.

-The entrance fee to the Tiger Temple is 600 baht per person which allows you to see the tigers in the canyon and to have photos taken with each of the tigers one by one.
+The entrance fee to the Tiger Temple at the time, was 600 baht per person.
+This gave you access to see the tigers in the canyon, and have photos taken with each of the tigers one by one.

-For an extra 1000 baht, you can have a special photo taken with the tigers head resting in your lap and another fee if you want to feed the tiger cubs.
+For an extra 1000 baht, you could have a special photo taken with the tigers head resting in your lap, and another fee if you wanted to feed the tiger cubs.

 At first the thought of sitting up close and personal with a tiger was somewhat of a daunting thought.

-However as soon as we saw the tigers lying chained to the ground in the hot sun, of which most looked somewhat dazed and others fast asleep our fear soon turned to sorrow for the tigers.
+However as soon as we saw the tigers, lying chained to the ground, in the hot sun, most looking somewhat dazed, and others fast asleep, our fear soon turned to sorrow for the tigers.

-From what we observed the Temple seems to be set up to please tourists.
+From what we observed the Temple seems to be set up to please tourists and was more like a petting zoo..

-I am still undecided whether the tigers are sedated or if they are just docile from being raised and handled by humans, and not being able to live in their natural environment.
+We were unsure if the tigers were sedated, or if they are just docile from being raised and handled by humans, and not living in their natural environment.

-At the same time we seen the docile, sleepy tigers in the canyon, other tigers were wide awake in an area were people can pay extra money to play with them in the water.
+At the same time we saw docile, sleepy tigers in the canyon, other tigers were wide awake in an area were people can pay extra money to play with them in the water.

-This doesn’t make sense, from what we were told the tigers sleep in the afternoon after a morning of play and a belly full of food.
+This didn't make sense, from what we were told the tigers sleep in the afternoon, after a morning of play and a belly full of food.

-My concern is why do some of the tigers seem very docile and sleepy when others seem quiet playful.
+My concern was why did some of the tigers seem very docile and sleepy when others seem quiet playful.

-Do they not feed the ones that are playful, or do they sedate the ones that are to go into the canyon….
+Did they not feed the ones that are playful, or did they sedate the ones that were to go in the canyon?

 For anyone thinking about visiting the Tiger Temple in Kanchanaburi Thailand, I highly recommend that you do lots of research of your own before making your own informed decision about going.